Skip to content

 中文版说明文档

-LC originates from the first letter of the author's name, and was originally designed to facilitate the author's development of small projects and accumulate development experience.
-However, unfortunately, the author did not gain sufficient competitive advantage in the employment environment of many excellent C/C++developers, and could only be forced to work in web front-end development.
-It is precisely because of this that LCUI's current development direction leans towards integrating technologies in the field of web front-end.
+LC originates from the initials of the author's name.
+The library was initially designed to help the author develop small projects and gain development experience.
+However, the author did not gain a competitive advantage in the job market, which is crowded with C/C++ experts, and thus had to work in web front-end development.
+As a result, LCUI now leans towards integrating technologies from the web front-end domain.

 Overview of Features